lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.31 Woodrow & Chelsea joins ~    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Leon's title [Rose of Seinegald]    |

 Speaking to a woman near the entrance of Frostheim triggers this event.
 If you ignore her, she professes her adoration for Leon, which started as soon as she saw them in Seinegald.
-She seems to be mistaken that Leon is a girl, not realize the beautiful man before her is the man of her dreams.
+She seems to be mistaken that Leon is a girl, not realizing the beautiful man before her is the man of her dreams.